spectrocloud/librarium/docs/docs-content/release-notes/annoucements.md

 <!-- vale on -->

-You can review the upcoming breaking changes in Palette and Palette VerteX in the following table.
+Stay informed about the upcoming breaking changes in Palette and Palette VerteX.
+Use the information below to prepare for the changes in your environment.

 | Change                                                                                                                                                                                                                                                                                                                                                                             | Target Date    | Published Date   |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------- | ---------------- |